 Study design and intervention

-This single-center, randomized controlled study had been approved by the ethics committee of the Renji Hospital (2016-002K) and registered with Clinical-Trails.gov (NCT02830841).
+This single-center, randomized controlled study had been approved by the ethics committee of the Renji Hospital (2016-002K) and was registered with Clinical-Trails.gov (NCT02830841).
 Written informed consent was obtained from the donors and families of recipients.
 The study was conducted in accordance with the Declaration of Helsinki and the CONSORT criteria[23].

 Randomization was achieved by using opaque envelopes in which allocations were stored, and random sequence was generated by an independent data manager.
 Patients who consent to enter this trial were randomly allocated into the S-RIPC group (no intervention to donors and recipients), D-RIPC group (donors received RIPC), R-RIPC group (recipients received RIPC), and DR-RIPC group (both donors and recipients received RIPC) in a 1:1:1:1 fashion.
-No masking was applied except data assessors.
+No masking was applied except for data assessors.

 Donors and recipients in the S-RIPC group underwent the same procedure without RIPC.
 Donors in D-RIPC group underwent RIPC in the right upper limb after induction of anesthesia and before abdominal skin incision.
 The cuff was placed in the upper third of the right upper limb, after which three 5-min cycles each of inflation at a pressure of 200 mmHg and subsequent reperfusion with the cuff deflated were performed.
 Recipients in the D-RIPC group underwent the same procedure except without RIPC.
 Recipients in the R-RIPC group underwent RIPC with the cuff being placed on the left lower limb at an inflation pressure of 150 mmHg.
 Donors in the R-RIPC group underwent the same procedure except without RIPC.
 Both donors and recipients in the DR-RIPC group underwent RIPC as described.